 Different Settings are available for moving the UI on screen

-Step 3 - Reflect
+STEP 3 - REFLECT

 Working with VR has definitely given me an opportunity to look at UX/UI Design more differently.
 Instead of swiping, typing, and clicking some simple buttons, we now work with arm motions and rotations.
 Learning that VR Users simply cannot see out of their playing field, made sure that we had to articulate ourselves very specifically, as we couldn’t simply point out the points of interest.